 Even without a modified car, Michael is able to go more places in his powerchair.
 Now he can go on walks around the neighbourhood while his daughter rides her bike.

 “With my new powerchair, I can go anywhere with ease.
 I can play tiggy and spotlight with my daughter, which I couldn’t do with my previous wheelchair.
 I have complete confidence that my chair can handle all my needs,” Michael said.

 Are you considering applying for a powerchair through the NDIS?
-Learn more about Magic Mobility’s range of ultimate indoor outdoor powerchairs including the Compact 40, mid-wheel drive.
+Contact us to find out more about funding your powerchair through the NDIS and learn more about Magic Mobility’s range of ultimate indoor outdoor powerchairs including the Compact 40, mid-wheel drive.